-As promised, this blog will be digging deep into the ins and outs of a Multi Drop Driving career!
-If you read our last blog ‘The role of a HGV Driver’ and you’re still unsure as to what career you want to take in the Driving industry, then maybe this blog will help you…
+As promised, this blog will be digging deep into the ins and outs of a Multi Drop Driving career.
+If you read our last blog ‘The role of an HGV Driver’ and you’re still unsure as to what career you want to take in the Driving industry, then read on:

 As the term ‘multi’ suggests, a Multi Drop Van Driver delivers to more than one place per day.
-The driver can complete up to and around 30 drops per day!
+The driver can complete around 30 drops per day.

 - Be aware of and plan in advance all routes